 When to begin receiving Social Security is more complicated when you're married.
-The age at which you begin receiving benefits may significantly affect the amount of lifetime income you and your spouse receive, as well as the benefit the surviving spouse will be entitled to, so you'll need to consider how your decision will affect your joint retirement plan.
+The age at which you begin receiving benefits may significantly affect the amount of lifetime income you and your spouse receive, as well as the benefit the surviving spouse would be entitled to, so you'll need to consider how your decision will affect your joint retirement planning.

 Do you plan on working after age 62?

-Another key factor in your decision is whether or not you plan to continue working after you start collecting Social Security benefits at age 62.
+Another key factor in your decision is whether or not you plan to continue working after you start collecting early Social Security benefits.
 That's because income you earn before full retirement age may reduce your Social Security retirement benefit.
-Specifically, if you are under full retirement age for the entire year, $1 in benefits will be withheld for every $2 you earn over the annual earnings limit ($18,240 in 2020).
+Specifically, if you are under full retirement age for the entire year, $1 in benefits will be withheld for every $2 you earn over the annual earnings limit ($21,240 in 2023).

 In addition to the factors discussed here, other financial considerations may influence whether you start collecting Social Security benefits at age 62.
 How do other sources of retirement income factor in?
 Have you considered how your income taxes will be affected?